 In addition to the basic electives, there are two advanced electives.
-One, 26.502, is open to all students who have previously completed a basic English elective; the other, 26.503, is for 5th year medical students who have also previously completed a basic English elective.
+One, 26.502, is open to all students who have previously completed a basic English elective; the other, 26.503, is for 5th year Medical students and for students who wish to do an advanced elective in the evening.